Adaptive-Bias/fse21_paper270/README.md

 * Within the *outputs* directory, you can find the generated plots and graphs.
 * Within the *data* directory, you can find the data from which the plots and graphs are generated.

-## Reproducing our Results
+## Reproducing our Simulation and Empirical Analysis
 We need to run the Jupyter notebooks.
 In the following, we specify the installation procedure for Windows.
 A similar installation procedure is recommended for other operating systems.
+For more details, please see refer to **INSTALL.md** and **REQUIREMENTS.md**.

 * Clone this repository: `git clone https://github.com/Adaptive-Bias/fse21_paper270`
 * Install [R](https://cran.r-project.org/bin/windows/base/) and [Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/) community version.